 Downstairs you will discover a fabulous entrance hall and a lovely sitting room, perfect for some time away from it all.

-Exposed beams oversee the room and a enclosed multi-fuel stove stove brings warmth to those cooler nights, there is even an original chapel window which off-sets the layout wholeheartedly.
+Exposed beams oversee the room, there is even an original chapel window which off-sets the layout wholeheartedly.

 The farmhouse kitchen oozes nothing less than charm and the dining table is perfectly situated for some birdwatching, as you enjoy a warm cup of tea in the early hours.